junxit/us-congress-bills-110/metadata.md

 - 2007-02-08 — Introduced in House
 - 2007-02-08 — Introduced in House
 - 2007-02-08 — Referred to the House Committee on the Judiciary.
+- 2007-02-09 — Sponsor introductory remarks on measure.
+(CR 2/12/2007  E312-313)
+- 2007-03-01 — Referred to the Subcommittee on the Constitution, Civil Rights, and Civil Liberties.
+- 2007-06-08 — Referred to the Subcommittee on Crime, Terrorism, and Homeland Security.
+- 2007-06-12 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2007-06-12 — Subcommittee Consideration and Mark-up Session Held.
+- 2007-06-13 — Committee Consideration and Mark-up Session Held.
+- 2007-06-13 — Ordered to be Reported (Amended) by Voice Vote.
+- 2007-06-19 — Placed on the Union Calendar, Calendar No. 120.
+- 2007-06-19 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+110-200.
+- 2007-06-19 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+110-200.